ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 ### onBeforeLoad

 Callback function with single argument: `CKEDITOR` namespace. **Invoked each time new editor instance is loaded**, but `CKEDITOR` is reference to the same namespace.
-Look at [onNamespaceLoaded](#onNamespaceLoaded) to compare behaviors.
+Look at [onNamespaceLoaded](#onnamespaceloaded) to compare behaviors.

 ### style

-Style rules set that will be applied to {@linkapi CKEDITOR.editor#container editor container} with {@linkapi CKEDITOR.dom.element#setStyles}
+Style rules set that will be applied to {@linkapi CKEDITOR.editor#container editor container} with {@linkapi CKEDITOR.dom.element#setStyles}.
 Require [type](#type) to be different than `inline`.